gruntwork-io/docs/docs/intro/overview/shared-responsibility-model.md

         1. A complete sample app with underlying database and caching layer
         1. The Gruntwork Pipeline for deploying changes to infrastructure
         1. An overview of how to use the Reference Architecture
-        1. Manual steps the customer needs to take that can only be done by the customer
     1. Deploying the initial Reference Architecture into the customer’s brand new empty AWS accounts.
     1. Delivering the initial Reference Architecture Infrastructure as Code to the customer.
     1. Providing resources to the customer for deeply understanding the inner workings of the Reference Architecture.